 Meet the F-21.
 Specifically configured for the Indian Air Force, the F-21 provides unmatched ‘Make in India’ opportunities and strengthens India’s path to an advanced airpower future.

 The F-21 addresses the Indian Air Force’s unique requirements and integrates India into the world’s largest fighter aircraft ecosystem with the world’s pre-eminent defence company.
 Lockheed Martin and Tata would produce the F-21 in India, for India.

-Lockheed Martin’s proposed F-21 partnership with India will deliver an advanced, scalable capabilities to the Indian Air Force, provide unmatched industrial opportunities, and accelerates India-US cooperation on advanced technologies.
+Lockheed Martin’s proposed F-21 partnership with India will deliver advanced, scalable capabilities to the Indian Air Force, provide unmatched industrial opportunities, and accelerate India-US cooperation on advanced technologies.

 C-130J Super Hercules